7h4nd5RG0d/Forensics/Memory/Had a Loop Around A Block( Hadoop+ )/README.md

 2) LINUX FORENSICS --> https://www.youtube.com/watch?v=bXCmroKa9U0
 # Something new:
 1) **Hadoop Cluster** : handling big data.
-       Designed for distributed storage and processing of large datasets arcoess a cluster of computers using simple programming languages.
+       Designed for distributed storage and processing of large datasets arcoss a cluster of computers using simple programming languages.
        Data is divided into blocks and stored across various nodes in a cluster.
        If a node fails, data is replicated across multiple nodes ensuring no loss.
        Namenode is the main node of the cluster along with HA(High Availability) architecture.